Nash-Arrow/excel-genai/README.md

 ## Usage

-`OAI.CHAT_COMPLETE()` calls the API to create completions.
+`GENAI.OPENAI()` calls the API to create completions.
 It is typical to setup a sheet containing parameters for the model call.
 The first column is used as parameter keys and the second as values.
 The API_KEY parameter is required and its value should be sourced from the OpenAI console.

 `OAI.COST()` calculates the billing cost(s) of completion cell(s).
 Wrap it with `SUM()` to calculate a total.